ciencialatitud0/EPIC_1/Introduction/README.md

 #### On Linux and MacOSX:
 For testing and customising your installation on Linux/MaxOSX laptops/PCs, follow these instructions:

-##### Intstallation from a terminal (recommended):
+##### Option A: Intstallation from a terminal (recommended)

 1. Open a terminal window.

 2. Type the command below:
   $ conda --version
   conda 4.10.3

 3. That means you have Anaconda 4.10.3 installed.

 4. Now, let us check which environment you have:
   $ conda env list
   conda environments:
   base                  *  /Users/webb/opt/anaconda3

-5. Let us know create a new environment with: conda create -n py37 python=3.7
+5. Let us know create a new environment with:
+  $conda create -n py37 python=3.7

-C conda env list
+  $ conda env list
   conda environments:
   base                  *  /Users/webb/opt/anaconda3
   py37                     /Users/webb/opt/anaconda3/envs/py37

 6. Now, we activate the environment:
   $ conda activate py37

   $ conda env list
   conda environments:
   base                     /Users/webb/opt/anaconda3
   py37                  *  /Users/webb/opt/anaconda3/envs/py37

 7. Let us check with libraries are installed by default:
   $ conda list

 8. Let's install a few extra libraries:
   $ conda install jupyter numpy cython mpi4py git

 Type 'yes' to accept changes.

 9. Let's now open a jupyter notebook:
   $ jupyter notebook

 10. Then, follow this:

-##### From within jupyter (if it was installed by default):
+##### Option B: From within jupyter (if it was installed by default):

 https://github.com/wbandabarragan/EPIC_1/blob/main/Introduction/My_first_notebook.ipynb